beckerin/Rengar/README.md

 ## General Workflow

-Here's my general workflow when it comes to `kayn`.
+Here's my general workflow when it comes to `rengar`.

 Note: You don't have to worry about editor configuration as long as you follow the steps.